kamilfranek/kamilfranek.github.io/Company Analysis/_posts/2021-04-04-facebook-financial-statements-overview-and-analysis.md

 Of course, this is an estimated number based on third-party data, which does not have to be entirely representative.
 However, the same approach in 2019 delivered an estimate of around $20bn, which is precisely the same number that was [leaked to Bloomberg](https://www.bloomberg.com/news/articles/2020-02-04/instagram-generates-more-than-a-quarter-of-facebook-s-sales?sref=yBaTdxlg){:target="_blank"}.

-Part of Instagram is also an IGTV service launched in 2018 and offered a way to share and watch long-form video content.
+Part of Instagram is also an IGTV service launched in 2018 and offered as a way to share and watch long-form video content.
 So far, IGTV does not seem to be a success story.
 However, it looks that in 2021 company plans to start monetizing IGTV videos and share revenue with video creators in a similar way they are used to from YouTube.

 It is good news for video creators but mainly for Facebook itself since video can turn into another revenue stream, even though it won't be anything revolutionary, at least for a few years.